-5. Onkyo TX-8020 2 channel Stereo Receiver ( best choice with phono )
+5. Onkyo TX-8020 2 channel (best stereo receiver with phono input )

 The Onkyo TX-8020 receiver has a Wide Range Amplifier Technology (WRAT)with 8 Ohms, 20 Hz-20 kHz and not forgetting two channels driven.
 The handset also has 5 Analog audio inputs and one output, including Phono Input for turntable connection.
 It comes with a remote, and it controls the bass and tenor for easy song sound adjustment.

 TX-8020 has excellent sound output. you will also able to connect the stereo receiver with bookshelf speakers or floor standing speakers.
 It is safe to say that the TX-8020 is the best vintage amplifier for your turntable. you will find it no hassle connecting to the media players and TV including the DS-A5 RI dock with AirPlay.The TX-8020 receiver is easy to set up and even more comfortable to use.

 - Compatibility-the TX-8020 receiver is compatible with most speakers including a bookshelf and floor standing speakers.
 It works perfectly with turntables because it has four analog audio inputs.